"Okay, you've convinced me not to punish. But my two year old still bites, has tantrums, throws his food and scribbles on the furniture...."- Rebecca

 "We're growly, growly puppies... anyone who comes close gets a big puppy lick!"

 Compete with each other to see who can growl most fiercely until you're both giggling and the whole mood changes.
 (Adapt this for older kids.
 I find pillow

 fights essential to life with tweens and teens.)

 Unless, sometimes, things have gone too far and your child just needs to express all those tears and fears, and play won't shift the mood.
 Then you....

 When your child is cranky or defiant and play doesn't shift the mood, he's asking for your help with his big feelings.
-All young children carry a figurative
+All humans carry a figurative "emotional

 Hopefully, he'll melt into tears.
 More likely, he'll first turn his anger toward you.
 If you stay compassionate (and if you've been maintaining a close